Skip to main content Smithsonian Institution

 Provenance:

-Seed Industry and Trade is a portion of the Business Ephemera Series of the Warshaw Collection of Business Americana, Accession AC0060 purchased from Isadore Warshaw in 1967.
+Cocoa and Chocolate is a portion of the Business Ephemera Series of the Warshaw Collection of Business Americana, Accession AC0060 purchased from Isadore Warshaw in 1967.
 Warshaw continued to accumulate similar material until his death, which was donated in 1971 by his widow, Augusta.
 For a period after acquisition, related materials from other sources (of mixed provenance) were added to the collection so there may be content produced or published after Warshaw's death in 1969.
 This practice has since ceased.

 Restrictions: